sungnga/practice/graphQL/graphql-prisma/README.md

   ```
 - In graphql-prisma/src/resolvers/Query.js file:
   - In the end, we want to use prisma.query, prisma.mutation, prisma.exists etc inside these methods to interact with the Postgres database
-  - In users resolve method, destructure the prisma context param
+  - In users resolve method, destructure the prisma instance from context param
   - Use the .users() query method on prisma.query to fetch the users from the database based on the info object param
   - The return value is the value we get back from the promise
     ```js